Mintplex-Labs/anything-llm/cloud-deployments/aws/cloudformation/DEPLOY.md

 # How to deploy a private AnythingLLM instance on AWS

 With an AWS account you can easily deploy a private AnythingLLM instance on AWS.
 This will create a url that you can access from any browser over HTTP (HTTPS not supported).
-This single instance will run on your own keys and they will not be exposed - however if you want your instance to be protected it is highly recommend that you set the `AUTH_TOKEN` and `JWT_SECRET` variables in the `docker/` ENV.
+This single instance will run on your own keys and they will not be exposed - however if you want your instance to be protected it is highly recommend that you set a password one setup is complete.

 **Quick Launch (EASY)**
 1. Log in to your AWS account